 Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 “Rugby is simply part of our existence.
-Rugby is global, the sport is performed identically everywhere in the world, and because of that, we have pals everywhere in the world,” Jon said.
+Rugby is global; the sport is performed identically everywhere in the world, and because of that, we have pals everywhere in the world,” Jon said.

 Being well familiar with rugby’s beer-consuming subculture, Jon tipped his hat to the brews he has attempted in Japan.